googleapis/cloud-trace-nodejs/plugins.md

 are also integrated with Stackdriver Trace (through the ['x-cloud-trace-context'][stackdriver-trace-faq] field in request headers) should build spans that are aware of the information serialized in this field, known as the trace context.
+(For more information, see the [Dapper][dapper-paper] paper describing the distributed tracing system.)

 It is up to plugin developers to extract serialized trace context from incoming requests and propagate it in outgoing requests.
 The Plugin API accepts the